jaypatel-dev-creator/telecom_customer_churn_prediction_dt/README.md

 **Source:** [Telecom Customer Churn by Maven Analytics](https://www.kaggle.com/datasets/shilongzhuang/telecom-customer-churn-by-maven-analytics)

+- 7,043 customers, 38 features in the raw dataset
+- After cleaning: 6,589 customers, 30 features
+- Target: `Customer Status` — Churned (1) / Stayed (0)
+- Class distribution: ~71.6% Stayed, ~28.4% Churned

 ---

-## ML Pipeline

-**Preprocessing**
-- Structural missing values handled based on service subscription context — not imputed with mean/median
-- High-cardinality column (`City`, 1,106 unique values) dropped before encoding
+## Data Cleaning & Preprocessing

+**Columns removed before modelling:**
+- `Customer ID`, `Zip Code`, `Latitude`, `Longitude` — identifiers with no predictive value
+- `City` — 1,106 unique values, OHE would generate 1,100+ binary columns with minimal signal
+- `Churn Category`, `Churn Reason` — post-churn labels, using them as features would cause direct data leakage
+- Customers with `Customer Status = 'Joined'` removed — insufficient history to label as churned or stayed

+**Missing value handling — structural, not statistical:**
+- 3,877 customers with no active offer → filled with `'No Offer'`
+- 682 customers with no phone plan → `Multiple Lines` filled with `'No Phone Service'`, long distance charges filled with `0`
+- 1,526 customers with no internet plan → all internet-related features filled with `'No Internet Service'`, `Avg Monthly GB Download` filled with `0`

+Imputing these with mean or median would have introduced factually incorrect information into the dataset.

+**Encoding & scaling:**
-- `OneHotEncoder(drop='first')` for categorical features — avoids multicollinearity
+- `OneHotEncoder(drop='first')` for 18 categorical features — avoids multicollinearity
-- Numerical features passed through without scaling — tree-based models do not require it
+- Numerical features passed through without scaling — tree-based models split on thresholds, not distances

+**Pipeline:**
-- Full `sklearn Pipeline` used to prevent data leakage
+- Full `sklearn Pipeline` wrapping preprocessor and model — prevents data leakage and ensures consistent transformations during training and inference

-**Models**
+---

+## Churn Reason Analysis

+The dataset includes a `Churn Reason` column — used for business insight only, dropped before modelling.

+Top findings:
+- Competitor-related reasons (better devices, better offers, more data) account for the majority of churn
+- "Attitude of support person" is the third highest reason — a pure service experience issue independent of pricing
+- "Price too high" ranks lower than expected, suggesting customers are pulled away by competitors rather than pushed away by dissatisfaction

+---

+## Models

 Three models built in progression:

 | Model | Role |